kumahq/kuma-website/docs/docs/0.1.0/installation/centos.md

 **Don't forget!** The [Official Documentation](/docs/0.1.0/) of Kuma is a great place to learn about both basic and more advanced topics.
 :::

-To install and run Kuma on Linux execute the following steps:
+To install and run Kuma on CentOS execute the following steps:

 ## 1. Download and run Kuma